macjustice/gitlab-presentation/presentation.md

     - ./make_it_live.py
 ```

 ^ My favorite part about GitLab CI is that the file that defines your CI jobs is included in your git repo, and so is tracked along with the rest of your files.
+You just add a file named `.gitlab-ci.yml` to your repo, and GitLab will try to start building your project.
 You can call out scripts, run inline commands, specify stage order, set variables, limit which runners should run the job, and lots more.
+So, lets take a look at a CI yml file.

 ---
 # .gitlab-ci.yml, annotated